W. D. L. Fernando

 Dr Warusahennadige David Lionel Fernando (known as W. D. L. Fernando or simply WDL) was a Forensic pathologist and Judicial Medical Officer (JMO) for Colombo.

 Early childhood

-Lionel who was born in 1914 and schooled at Nalanda College Colombo passed his Senior Cambridge Certificate and gained entrance to Ceylon Medical College.
+Fernando was born in 1914 and schooled at Nalanda College Colombo passed his Senior Cambridge Certificate and gained entrance to Ceylon Medical College.
 Later he was qualified with honours in Medicine and Surgery with a Licenciate that was recognised as a registerable qualification with General Medical Council in the United Kingdom.

 Family life

 Fernando was married to Ethel and was father to only child Kamalani De Silva.
 He was the father in law of C. R. De Silva who was one time Attorney General and Solicitor General of Sri Lanka.

 Professional career

 Fernando having worked as a Government Medical Officer in various parts of Sri Lanka after graduation joined Colombo National Hospital as an Assistant Pathologist in early 1950s.
 Later he won a scholarship to University of Edinburgh and studied Medical Jurisprudence and trained under Sydney Smith.
 Then after obtaining Membership of Royal College of Physicians of Edinburgh worked with Professor John Glaister, Keith Simpson and Donald Teare at Guy's Hospital and St George's Hospital in United Kingdom.
-In 1953, Lionel returned and assumed duties as Assistant Judicial Medical Officer in Colombo.
+In 1953, Fernando returned and assumed duties as Assistant Judicial Medical Officer in Colombo.
 In 1956 he was appointed as Judicial Medical Officer (J.M.O) Colombo and held this position until his retirement in 1970.